A pedagogical history of compactness: Possible motivations for compactness

-\begin{thm}[Borel] If there is an infinite number of partial intervals on a line segment, such that every point on the line is in at least one of the intervals, then one can effectively find a finite number of intervals from the given intervals having the same property (any point on the line is in at least one of them.)~\cite[p.
-43]{bore}.
+\begin{lem}[Borel] If on a line one has an infinite number of subintervals, such that every point of the line is interior to at least one of the intervals then one can determine effectively a bounded number of intervals from among the given intervals that have the same property (every point of the line is interior to at least one of them.)\footnote{From the original French: Si l'on a sur une droite une infinit\`{e} d'intervalles partiels, tels que tout point de la droite soit int\'{e}rieur \`{a} l'un au moins des intervalles, on peut d\'{e}terminer effectivement un nombre limit\'{e} d'intervalles choisis parmi les intervalles donn\'{e}s et ayant la m\^{e}me propri\'{e}t\'{e} (tout point de la droite est int\'{e}rieur \`{a} au moins l'un d'eux).~\cite[p.
+51]{bore}}